 Other Financial Assistance and Payment Options

-Half Tuition for Individuals 60 and Over: This discount applies to most University College for-credit courses.
+Half Tuition for Individuals 60 Years Old and Older: This discount applies to most University College for-credit courses.
 Verification of age must be provided at the time of registration.

 Washington University Employees: Washington University provides its employees with tuition assistance to foster their continuing education.
-Full-time employees with one year of service are eligible for 100 percent tuition remission on for-credit undergraduate courses and 50 percent tuition remission on for-credit graduate courses starting after 4 p.m.
+Full-time employees with one year of service are eligible for 100% tuition remission on for-credit undergraduate courses and 50% tuition remission on for-credit graduate courses that start at 4 p.m. or later.
 Remission covers a maximum of 7 credits per semester, and the student must obtain a passing grade to retain the tuition remission.
-For more information, visit our website.
+For more information, visit our Employee Tuition Assistance webpage.

 Postdoctoral Appointees: Postdoctoral appointees appointed under the Postdoctoral Education Policy (effective July 1, 2004) having the titles of Postdoctoral Research Associate or Scholar are eligible for the Postdoctoral Tuition Plan.
-Remission covers a maximum of 4 credits per semester and must be undergraduate level (400 and below) and for career development purposes only.
-A passing grade in the course is required to retain the tuition remission.
-For more information, visit our website.
+Remission covers a maximum of 4 credits per semester for undergraduate-level courses (400 and below) for career development purposes only.
+A passing grade in the course is required for the student to retain the tuition remission.
+For more information, visit our Employee Tuition Assistance webpage.

-Veterans: Individuals attending under the VA program must submit a Certificate of Eligibility, and those using Post 9/11 benefits must apply or be accepted to a degree or certificate program.
-University College participates in the Yellow Ribbon GI Education Enhancement Program, established in 2008.
+Veterans: Individuals attending under the VA program must submit a Certificate of Eligibility, and those using Post-9/11 benefits must apply or be accepted to a degree or certificate program.
+University College participates in the Yellow Ribbon GI Education Enhancement Program, which was established in 2008.
 Those who qualify for the Yellow Ribbon benefits can attend University College full time with no out-of-pocket expenses for tuition and mandatory fees.
-For more information, visit our website.
+For more information, visit our Veterans Benefits webpage.